Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 If you are sleeping but not recovering, that is a signal worth taking seriously.

-3. Emotional Numbness and Detachment
+3. Emotional Numbness

 Many women in burnout describe a strange flatness — an inability to feel things fully in either direction.
 Things that would normally make them happy feel muted.
 Things that would normally upset them feel oddly distant.
 They describe going through their days feeling like they are watching their life from behind glass.